Multi-phase-field elasticity model based on partial rank-one energy relaxation on pairwise interfaces: Multi-phase-field elasticity model based on pairwise relaxation (MPFR1 model)

-Note that, the previous treatment is active for $n \ge 3$ and has no effects for dual-phase-field regions.
+Note that, the previous treatment is active for $n \ge 3$ and has no effect for dual-phase-field regions.

-The rank-one relaxation (or convexification) of the free energy was used conventionally to predict the formulation of the sequential laminates \cite{AubFagOrt:2003:acs,BarKieBukMen:2015:ake,BarCarHacHop:2004:erf,CarHacMie:2002:ncp,Lus:1996:otc,MieLam:2003:ats,OrtRep:1999;nem,KruLus:2003:tco,AraPed:2001:otc}.
-In the context of phase-field modeling, a rank-one convexification model \cite{BorEngMoslSchStei:2015:ldf,MosShcMon:2014:anh,KieFurMos:2017:anc} was introduced for dual-phase-field material by enforcing rank-one connection (Hadamard condition) between the deformation gradients of both phase-fields.
-Then, a partial energy relaxation with respect to the deformation gradient jump vector has been proved to satisfy the static equilibrium of the interface.
-Alternatively, a full convexification could be used to obtain the interface orientation additionally as an independent measurement of the phase-field. \\ For a multi-phase-field case, the previous definition of the phase-field energy in \Cref{eq:pfenergy} enables us to enforce the partial rank-one relaxation pairwise on the active dual interfaces.
+The rank-one relaxation (or convexification) of the free energy has been conventionally used to predict the formation of the sequential laminates \cite{AubFagOrt:2003:acs,BarKieBukMen:2015:ake,BarCarHacHop:2004:erf,CarHacMie:2002:ncp,Lus:1996:otc,MieLam:2003:ats,OrtRep:1999;nem,KruLus:2003:tco,AraPed:2001:otc}.
+In the context of phase-field modeling, a rank-one convexification model \cite{BorEngMoslSchStei:2015:ldf,MosShcMon:2014:anh,KieFurMos:2017:anc} was introduced for dual-phase-field materials by enforcing rank-one connection (Hadamard condition) between the strains (or deformation gradients) of the two phase-fields.
+Then, a "partial" energy relaxation with respect to the jump vector (in normal direction) has been shown to satisfy the static equilibrium of the interface.
+Alternatively, a "full" rank-one convexification was introduced to obtain the interface normal vector as an additional field independent of the phase-field gradient, which is reasonable in sharp interface models but not suitable for the phase-field method.

+For the multi-phase-field case, the previously defined phase-field energy in \Cref{eq:pfenergy} enables us to enforce the partial rank-one relaxation pairwise on the interfaces of the active pairs.
 Starting from \Cref{eq:DGJs}, the deformation gradient of phase-field $\alpha$ can be rewritten as